 **Note** Alexander Library has holdings of many other publications of the British government, ranging from print publications to large microforms collections of documents from the Cabinet Office, Colonial Office, Foreign Office, Public Record Office, Office of the Prime Minister, and the Royal Commission on Historical Manuscripts.

 To locate materials at Alexander Library be sure to check the documents card catalog under “Great Britain” and then under the department name and title of the item.
-Also check the Library Catalog, and the Microforms in Alexander Library database.
+Also check QuickSearch, and the Microforms in Alexander Library database.